robfairh/arfc.github.io/manual/guides/pullrequests.md

 in pull request reviews.
 Reviews should be both thorough and respectful.
 Critical feedback is encouraged but should be delivered with kindness.

+If you are about to review a PR, consider copying and pasting this checklist into your review comment and checking the boxes as you go along.

 ```markdown
 - [ ] Read the PR description
 - [ ] Read through all the changes, considering the following questions.